Company

 Impact & Outcome

-Bridging the gap by delivering a new feature that empowers non-technical users to confidently manage deployments, aligning NetSuite’s functionality with user needs.
+Bridging the gap by delivering a new feature that empowers 100K+ admins to confidently manage deployments, aligning NetSuite’s functionality with user needs.

-Bridging the gap by delivering a new feature that empowers non-technical users to confidently manage deployments, aligning NetSuite’s functionality with user needs.
+Bridging the gap by delivering a new feature that empowers 100K+ admins to confidently manage deployments, aligning NetSuite’s functionality with user needs.

 400K+